-VI.F.6.a) Residents should not have more than two consecutive weeks of night float or half of a calendar month (maximum 16 days).
+VI.F.6.a) Residents should not have more than two consecutive weeks of night float, and no more than six weeks of night float per year.

 (Detail)

 Background and Intent: The requirement for no more than six consecutive nights of night float was removed to provide programs with increased flexibility in scheduling.